alphauslabs/protos/README.md

 * [blueinternal](https://github.com/alphauslabs/blueinternal)
 * [blueapi](https://github.com/alphauslabs/blueapi)

 Since there is no build system here, correctness can only be resolved through the importer's build system.
 It is assumed that the importing repo can resolve the imports used.
-For example, [entity.proto](./entity.proto) has an import of:
+For example, [entity.proto](./entity.proto) imports `struct.proto` like so:

 ```protobuf
 import "google/protobuf/struct.proto";